GianfrancoDePace/GianfrancoDePace/README.md

 ### Hi there 👋

 I'm a full stack developer/game developer, currently attending a post-diploma institute [@JAC](https://jac-its.it/en/) in San Paolo d'Argon (BG).
-Always looking for something to do.
+Always looking for something interesting to do.
 I love technology, coding and good stories.